gotchoices/MyCHIPs/doc/learn-users.md

 ### Identities
 One of the challenges with some credit-based systems relates to establishing a genuine identity for each of the participants.
-For example, what if someone enters the system with a false identity, creates a bunch of credit-based money, and then leaves without standing behind those credits?
+For example, what if someone enters a credit pool with a false identity, creates a bunch of credit-based money, and then leaves without standing behind those credits?

-This problem is largely avoided with MyCHIPs.
+This problem is largely mitigated with MyCHIPs.
 Only those people who connect directly (share a [tally](learn-tally.md)) with each other need to be concerned with the identity of their trading partners.
 And users are encouraged to connect only with people and companies they already have some degree of implicit trust in (such as